Next time you make something with apples or pears, save your peels and cores to make your own batch of homemade vinegar

 After a day or so, you’ll notice some white, ghostly oil slicks appear on the surface of the liquid.
 It will continue to grow until you have a healthy mother of vinegar.
 The vinegar mother looks like a white, translucent, rubbery plug on the top of the ferment.
 If you’ve ever made kombucha, you’ll recognize a vinegar mother right away.

 This video shows you my very first batch.
-One correction: the mother is made up of cellulose and acetic acid – not yeasts like I mistakenly narrate in the video.
+One correction: the mother is made up of cellulose and acetic acid – not yeasts as I mistakenly narrate in the video.

 After a month, strain the vinegar into a large bowl with a spout, and then from there into sanitized bottles.
 Label the bottles and store them away for later use – the longer the vinegar ages, the better it tastes.

-My project resulted in happy, bright yellow bottles of vinegar, and each has their own little skin of mother at the top of the bottle.
+My project resulted in happy, bright yellow bottles of vinegar, and each has its own little skin of mother at the top of the bottle.
 Nice!
-It has a clear taste that is like apple cider vinegar, only with a bit of pear flavor.
-It will do fine for fire cider, hair rinses, salad dressings, and most of the other purposes to which I employ vinegar!
+It ended up having a clear taste that is like apple cider vinegar, only with a bit of pear flavor.
+It will do fine for fire cider, hair rinses, salad dressings, and most of the other purposes for which I employ vinegar!